rabithole/commercial/commercial/README.md

 # To Do List
 - Add restrictions to making duplicate companies etc
 - Set unit cost query process to a regular schedule when deployed.
+- Update company info without having to make a change in every form field.

 - Login and protected route emplementation
 --- This will set the company Shopify ID.